 Moving to a new home:

-- more independent housing options include extra care housing, supported living or retirement villages
+- more independent housing options include extra care housing or retirement villages

 If you decide a care home is the best place to meet your health and care needs, you'll need to choose which type of care home is right for you.